Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Discussion

 where we have expressed the convective envelope's moment of inertia in terms of an apsidal motion constant $k_\mathrm{env}$, defined via $I_\mathrm{env} = k_\mathrm{env} \Mstar \Rstar^2$. $k_\mathrm{env}$ is generally a quantity of the order of 0.1 for evolved giant stars, and decreases with age as the star becomes more centrally concentrated.
 For our stellar model, $k_\mathrm{env} = 0.13$, which yields $\Delta v_\mathrm{rot} = 1.7\kms$ according to equation (\ref{eq:vrot}).

 Our estimate is roughly consistent with the velocity magnitudes observed in the bulk of the envelope ($R_\mathrm{cylinder} \lesssim 3.5\Rsun$) in the last profile shown in Figure \ref{fig:vphi_profile}.
-The linear scaling of $\Delta v_\mathrm{rot}$ with \Mp implies that engulfing a 10\Mj companion could produce envelope rotation velocities up to 17\kms.
+The linear scaling of $\Delta v_\mathrm{rot}$ with \Mp implies that engulfing a 10\Mj companion could produce envelope rotation velocities up to 17\kms, which are seen in the simulations by \cite{Cabezon+23}.
 Recently, the red giant KIC 9267654 was reported to have a surface that rotates more rapidly than the bulk of its envelope \citep{Tayar+22}, which led to the suggestion that it had recently ingested a planet.
-Our simulation suggests that planetary engulfment could account for this non-monotonic rotation profile, although the duration of this state depends on the uncertain efficiencies of angular momentum transport mechanisms.
-This could be studied by mapping the rotation profile obtained at the end of our simulation into a detailed stellar evolution code like \MESA.
+Our simulation suggests that planetary engulfment could account for this non-monotonic rotation profile, although the duration of this state depends on the uncertain efficiency of angular momentum transport.
+This could be studied by mapping the rotation profile obtained at the end of our simulation into a detailed stellar evolution code such as \MESA.